gardenshopdev-design/gardenshop-demo/project_backend/README.md

 It serves product and category data and accepts simple sale/order requests.

 You can run it locally and connect it to the React frontend in `frontend/`.
+In the online demo, the frontend talks to a hosted instance of this API;
+for local development you can run it on `http://localhost:3333` as described below.

 ---